intel/kubernetes-qat-envoy/examples/sds.md

 $ $HOME/go/src/sds/sds &
 ```

 Finally you can launch Envoy.
-For that place the following Envoy config needs to be
+For that the following Envoy config needs to be
 placed to a file, e.g. $HOME/go/src/sds/envoy.yaml (Do not forget to update it with
 your domain names you used as CN when created the SSL keys).